 "Durandal, stand by to record a message."

 "First message, to General Winters, attention Admiral Murakama and General Carson.
 Message begins.
 'General Winters, General Steiner has made contact with Ridderkirk Astro-Control.
 Astro reports invasion force from Clan Wolf now approximately one hour from landing.
 Garrisoning force, First Lyran Regulars Regimental Combat team, cannot be considered mission capable at this time.
-Reports indicate that their CO was in a traffic accident and is in a coma, and ground-side situation is very confused.
+Reports indicate that the ground-side situation is very confused.

 "Second message.
 To, Colonel Hal Franks, Commanding Officer, 7th Cavalry Regiment.
 Message begins, 'Colonel.
 I have received word that Clan Wolf forces are estimated to be less than an hour from planet-fall on Ridderkirk.
-The situation on the ground is extremely confused, owing, in part, to the commanding officer of the First Lyran Regulars Regimental Combat Team having been in an vehicular accident and now in a coma.
+The situation on the ground is extremely confused.

-"General Steiner believes it possible to evacuate the majority of the First Lyran off-planet, but thinks the likelihood of being able to restore them to combat effectiveness is negligible.
+"General Steiner believes the likelihood of being able to restore them to combat effectiveness is negligible, but that it is possible to evacuate the majority of the First Lyran off-planet.
 I am going to push my transit to get him on the ground and buy time for the evacuation.
 I request reinforcement as soon as practicable.
 Signed, Quarterhorse, Roland Talbot Commanding.
 Message ends."

 "Both messages have been recorded."